About English for Work

 Person conducting a video meeting via a laptop computer.

-• Attend classes three times per week; morning and afternoon options available
+• Attend virtual classes twice a week on Zoom; morning and evening options available

 Eligibility